NCAR/finn/README.md

 * QGIS
   https://qgis.org

   A GIS software analogous to ArcMap.
 Recommended to install this on your machine, since it allows you to directly see the PostGIS database to QA the processing.
+Instruction to use QGIS to visualize burned area and raster stored in PostGIS database is available in [this wiki page](https://github.com/yosukefk/finn_preproc/wiki/Minimum-Instruction-for-using-QGIS-with-FINN-preprocessor).

 * Git
   * (Windows) https://git-scm.com/download/win